2020-2021 state budget bill.

 During the hearings for the capital budget, seventeen departments made presentations.
 The June 21 hearing started with the University System of New Hampshire, which is looking for funds to, among other items, provide $35 million over the next six years for a new biological and life sciences building to train workers for the emerging industry of regenerative medicine in cooperation with inventor Dean Kamen’s ARMI initiative in Manchester.

 The NH operational budget for 2020-2021

 The operational budget includes the day-to-day spending, based on revenue from taxes and fees, for state agencies and departments.

-Government agencies and departments will start working on submitting their requests for funding this summer, with a deadline of October 1, 2018.
-The first draft of the operational budget, known as the “governor’s budget”, will be put together by the governor’s office and released in February 2019.
+Government agencies and departments began working on submitting their requests for funding during the summer of 2018, with a deadline of October 1 of that year.
+The first draft of the operational budget, known as the “governor’s budget”, was released in February of 2019.

 Last year's budget numbers